zigpy/zigpy/README.md

 - [Guidelines in CONTRIBUTING.md](./CONTRIBUTING.md)

-This CONTRIBUTING.md file will contain information about using zigpy, testiing new releases, troubleshooting and bug-reporting as, as well as librar + code instructions for developers and more.
+This CONTRIBUTING.md file will contain information about using zigpy, testing new releases, troubleshooting and bug-reporting as, as well as library + code instructions for developers and more.

 You can contribute to this project either as an end-user, a tester (advanced user contributing constructive issue/bug-reports) or as a developer contributing code.